lionirdeadman/lionirdeadman.github.io/content/2020-12-29-wogue-is-not-a-good-person.md

 > My personal opinion, is if you are calling something “racist” you’re also calling all the people behind it “racist”.

 Well, yes but no. If the person is unwilling to listen to minorities after they complain about an issue then yes, I'd agree that this person is racist.
 However, if that issue was not made, I would simply say they are ignorant.
-In this case, I would agree to say that Cherokee's developer is racist through their entitlement for an indegineous' group's name and then using a caricature of them as logo.
-Gross.
+In this case, however, I would agree to say that Cherokee's developer is racist through their entitlement for an indegineous' group's name and then using a caricature of them as logo.
+It's quite gross.

 For reference on this.
 Alvaro (one of the developers on Cherokee) was [told](https://bugzilla.redhat.com/show_bug.cgi?id=681339#c31) that someone of Cherokee heritage who works on Cherokee issues that it was "100% offensive".
 Their response was :

 > It's certainly sad that one has to choose inanimate objects as logo not to somehow be offensive to the somebody's nobel feelings.

 Entitlement to the end!
-How dare they find that appropriating and caricaturising their culture is offensive?!
+How dare they find that appropriating and caricaturising their culture offensive?!
 Needless to say, this is terrible and indefensible.

 > I would expect “some” Fedorians to be more cautious, and not connect a project with politics and history.

-This is bullshit in many ways.
+This is wrong in many ways.
 First, [Free Software](https://en.wikipedia.org/wiki/Free_software), Open source and copyleft in general *are* political and have always been this way.
-Second, **ASKING PEOPLE TO NOT BE ENTITLED RACIST PRICKS IS NOT POLITICAL**.
+Second, asking people to not be entitled racist pricks is not political, it's just common sense.
 How many times does this claim have to be made?
-There were also calls about
-"censorship" because the logo was being removed.
-If not wanting to ship offensive content means "censoring" things then fuck it, I'm all for censorship.
+There were also calls about "censorship" because the logo was being removed.
+If not wanting to ship offensive content means "censoring" things then I guess I'm all for censorship.
 There are limits to free speech.
+Free speech absolutism never works.
+It simply derails to the bottom of the bin because of the paradox of intolerence.
-Free speech absolutism never fucking works.
-I might have to make blog posts about both of these issues ("Politcs in Free Software" and "Free speech absolutism being evil".
+I might have to make blog posts about both of these issues ("Politcs in Free Software" and "Free speech absolutism being evil").

 > Unfortunately anti-racism campaigns and communities of any kind, is what preserve and keep the racism alive.

-NO!
-NO!
-YOU DIDN'T JUST SAY THAT.
+No. I think a good analogy for this incredibly wrong statement would be "condoms and education about sex is what keeps unwanted pregnancies alive".

 > There isn’t any kind of racism, other than the economical racism.
 And that was always the case.

-At this point, I'm just done.
+This is blatantly, patently false.
+I don't feel the need to explain why it's false.
+Anyone with *any* knowledge of history or racism would know this.

 Also, in [this comment](https://www.worldofgnome.org/whats-next-burning-leonardo-da-vinci-paintings/#comment-1285625432) :